Research into treating breast cancer

 The THERESA trial is also looking at how well trastuzumab emtansine (T-DM1) works for HER2 positive breast cancer.
 This trial has closed and we are waiting for the results.

 The KATHERINE trial is comparing T-DM1 with trastuzumab for HER2 positive breast cancer.
+This trial has now closed and we are waiting for the results.

 You can find details of trials using biological therapies for breast cancer on our clinical trials database.